Queen's Inclosure Attendance Target (2020 - 2021) - 96.9%

 |School finish||3:20 pm|

-However, from September 2020, during the continued coronavirus outbreak, we will be trialling a ‘fluid’ start and end of the day:
+However, from November 2020, during the continued coronavirus outbreak, we will be continuing with a ‘fluid’ start and end of the day:

 |School Hours during COVID-19|